Lecturing & Judging History

 Ankara Palace’s opening ball was a huge success; with over 40 different varieties of sweets and desserts which my assistant Hakki Pinarbasi (who was also previously working at Istanbul Hilton) and myself had prepared for the last 3 days and 2 nights continuously.

-Ankara Palace hotel with its amazing numerous classic arches was built in the early 1900 in the capital city of Ankara.
-Opened by Ataturk, it was the very first luxurious hotel in the beginning of new Republic of Turkey and the stage of many historic moments.
-For some reason, it was closed for a while later renovated by Oleyis and opened again to diplomatic clientele.
+Ankara Palace hotel with its amazing numerous classic arches was built in 1928 in the capital city of Ankara.
+Opened by Ataturk, it was the very first luxurious hotel at the beginning of the new Republic of Turkey and the stage of many historic moments.
+For some reason, it was closed for a while later renovated by Oleyis and in 1973 opened again to mainly diplomatic clientele.